shuumo/crypto_market_data_handler/README.md

 # Crypto Market Data Aggregator

-A high-performance, modular C++ application designed for real-time market data ingestion and arbitrage detection.
+A high-performance, modular C++ application designed for real-time market data ingestion and support for optional add on funtionality based on collected data via modularity, such as arbitrage detection.
 Its architecture is decoupled into specialized components: Exchange Sockets, Thread Safe DataStore and Reader Management, which together enable seamless integration of new exchanges and front end outputs while maintaining low latency.

 ## Dependencies